Recurrence, transience and degree distribution for the Tree Builder Random Walk: Introduction

 Here we drop uniform ellipticity, by considering a sequence of laws $\{L_n\}_{n\ge 1}$ such that $\lim_{n\to\infty}L_n(\{0\}) \to 1$, and in such a case, we begin addressing the two questions above: we show the recurrence/transience of the random walk $\{X_n\}_{n\geq 0}$ under certain assumptions on $\mathcal{L}$, and also the power-law degree distribution for the tree sequence $ \{T_n\}_{n\geq 0}$, when $L_n := \mathsf{Ber}(n^{-\gamma})$ with $\gamma \in (2/3,1]$.

-\paragraph{\bf Note:} In this paper by ``recurrence'' we mean the property that the walker, starting at the root $x_0$, visits any vertex (even those eventually added) infinitely often, with probability one, while by ``transience'' we mean that the graph distance between the walker and the root tends to infinity almost surely. \begin{remark}[Strong Markov Property] We will often use the Strong Markov Property for the Markov chain $\{(T_n, X_n)\}_{n\geq 0}$.
+\begin{remark}[Strong Markov Property] We will often use the Strong Markov Property for the Markov chain $\{(T_n, X_n)\}_{n\geq 0}$.
 Although it is quite obvious, it is worth noting that since time is discrete, this property automatically holds even though the state space is somewhat unusual (the space of marked/rooted trees). \end{remark}